-Due to size, weight, and power considerations, there is a trend that multiple tasks with different criticality levels (that are subject to varying degrees of assurance/verification) share a computing platform [49].
+Due to size, weight, and power considerations, there is a trend that multiple tasks with different criticality levels (that are subject to varying degrees of assurance/verification) share a computing platform [1].
 This type of system is commonly known as a mixed-criticality (MC) system, where each task can be associated with various execution budgets.
 During normal operation, all tasks are scheduled according to their typical execution budget.
 However, some critical tasks may exceed their typical budget and need more resources to finish their execution.
-Suppose the available resources are not sufficient in these scenarios.
-In that case, the less critical task will be sacrificed to free up the resources for accommodating the additional computational requirements requested by the more critical ones.
+In these scenarios, if the available resources are not sufficient, the less critical task will be sacrificed to free up the resources for accommodating the additional computational requirements requested by the more critical ones.

 Take an avionics software standard as an example, where the ground control subsystems are more safety-critical than ground communication and light controls.
 During the incident of emergency (e.g., an accident), it is more important to execute the safety-critical components rather than the other components.
-On the other hand, in normal condition, all these components are required to perform smoothly (for more details, refer to the Table 1.1 of [35], which demonstrates the RTCA DO-178B avionics software standard).
-MC scheduling has received considerable attention (refer to [17] for a thorough and updated survey) as it brings significant improvements in resource efficiency.
+On the other hand, in normal condition, all these components are required to perform smoothly (for more details, refer to the Table 1.1 of [2], which demonstrates the RTCA DO-178B avionics software standard).
+MC scheduling has received considerable attention (refer to [3] for a thorough and updated survey) as it brings significant improvements in resource efficiency.

-Note that safety-critical MC systems have tight correctness requirements.
-These requirements can be verified by two related but orthogonal perspectives: a priori verification and run-time robustness [5].
-Before run-time, a priori verification determines whether a system will behave correctly (or not) during execution, while run-time robustness deals with unexpected system behavior at run-time.
-There are some debates regarding MC's applicability to run-time robustness [25, 26].
-Although an MC system has imitation from the perspective of a priori verification (which is our work scope), these criticisms usually do not hinder the applicability of an MC system for its designed scope of a priori verification [5].
+Note that safety-critical MC systems have tight correctness

+requirements.
+These requirements can be verified by two related but orthogonal perspectives: a priori verification and run-time robustness [4].
+Before run-time, a priori Verification determines whether a system will behave correctly (or not) during execution, while run-time robustness deals with unexpected system behavior at run-time.
+There are some debates in terms of the applicability of MC into run-time robustness [5] [6].
+However, no criticism is valid on applying Vestal model for a priori verification [4], which is the scope of our work.
 Parallel Computing Workloads.
-Recent advances in parallel computing allow executing a single piece of code simultaneously on multiple computing units or a set of threads to execute on multiple processors concurrently.
+Recent advances in parallel computing allow executing a single piece of code simultaneously on multiple computing units.
 Such design provides a much better capability of exploiting the benefits provided by modern platforms.
 As a result, there is an urgent need in handling workload models that allow intra-task parallelism (i.e., parallel tasks).
 Parallel computing systems perform a large number of computations and often need to interact with their surroundings under real-time constraints, e.g., arms system (RADAR).
 In these types of applications, a lot of processors co-operate with each other, and these communications are timing critical.
 It is necessary for a system to have both high performance and predictability; i.e., efficient control that minimizes the introduced overhead, while responding to external events (coming through sensors) in real-time.
-In this work, we consider the gang scheduling, where all threads of a task are grouped into a gang, and during execution, the whole group is concurrently scheduled on distinct cores.
-The gang task model is a practical, widely used, and representative workload model for intra-task parallelism [1, 21, 30, 33].
-Also, the gang task model is supported by some widely used parallel computing programming standards (e.g., OpenACC [42]), which is commonly used in graphics processing unit (GPU).
-Existing Work.
-The real-time systems and parallel computing communities have given considerable attention towards these two directions: MC scheduling and scheduling of parallel tasks.
-These two emerging trends bring in some critical and exciting problems, and there is an emerging need in integrating those two trends.
-There has been extensive research on the (a) MC scheduling of sequential (i.e., non-parallel) tasks (refer to the recent survey in [18,17]) and (b) scheduling of parallel tasks with a single-criticality level [33, 30, 21, 2,16,38].
-Till date, very few efforts [40,4,39] have been made towards the combined problem of MC scheduling of parallel tasks.
-To our knowledge, none of these efforts has considered mixed-criticality gang task scheduling on multicore platforms.
+The gang task model is a practical, widely used, and representative workload model for intra-task parallelism [7], [8], [9] 1.
+In gang scheduling, all threads of a task are grouped into a gang.
+While executing, the whole group is concurrently scheduled on distinct cores.
+Also, the gang task model is supported by some widely used parallel computing programming standard (e.g., OpenACC [10]), which is commonly used in the graphics processing unit (GPU).